webprofusion/certify-docs/docs/script-hooks.md

 A common use for script hooks is to use your new certificate for services other than IIS websites, such as Microsoft Exchange, RDP Gateway, FTP servers and other services.

+**Note: Before v4, the app is 32-bit as is the PowerShell process.
+See the 64-bit wrapper example below to run 64-bit commands (a common issue if a command is not found).
+From v4 onwards the PowerShell process is 64-bit.**

+By default the background service runs as Local System, so your scripts will execute in that context, this can be important for issues regarding permissions, file system encryption etc.

 ## Script Basics

 Here is a sample script which demonstrates a few commonly accessed pieces of information: